barty-s/art-quiz-app/README.md

 ### User Stories

-- Home Page - As a visiting user, I want to be able to start the quiz immediately without having to introduce my name or age.
+- Home Page - As a visiting user, I want to be able to start the quiz immediately.
 I want to see the correct or incorrect answer after making my selection and I want to see my score recorded.

 - End Section - As a visiting user, I want to see my final result after completing the quiz and have the option to take the quiz again.